 The New York Riots of 1964 and the War on Crime

-My latest book is the first full-scale study of a pivotal week in July 1964, when peaceful protests and violent unrest collided in Harlem and Brooklyn, law and order emerged in national politics, and the freedom struggle reached a crossroads.
+My latest book is the first full-scale study of a pivotal week in July 1964, when peaceful protests and violent actions collided in Harlem and Brooklyn, law and order emerged in national politics, and the freedom struggle reached a crossroads.
 The following year the War on Crime was set in motion, with fateful implications for the prison and policing debates of today.